My Mom Died/Coffee & Cherries

 Wow!
 Two weeks ago today, my Mom died.

-I must speak of that morning.
+I must write about that morning.

 I woke up at 5:30 am.
 Not typical for me.
 I like to stay up late, and sleep late.
 That’s my norm.
 Usually, if I wake early, I’ll read until I go back to sleep.
 But this particular morning, my eyes were itching from seasonal allergies, so I got up, sat on the couch and put eye drops in both eyes.
 A thought from the night before popped into my head: “Take Mom some cherries.”

 I bought cherries the night before and my first thought was of Mom.
 When she came to the States (from Switzerland) at age 14, she came to Provo, UT, and cherry orchards.
-She picked cherries for farmers for money, and loved cherries.
+She picked cherries for money, and loved cherries.
 So, I always think of Mom when I eat cherries.

-So, Monday morning 2 weeks ago, I decided to meditate, and did for about 30 minutes.
+On Monday morning 2 weeks ago, I decided to meditate, and did for about 30 minutes.
 Then I thought: “Take Mom some cherries.”

 I needed to go buy some 1-gallon dripper heads for my flower beds, but the gentle thought kept coming up: “Just take Mom the cherries.”